microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/02 - Lakehouse.md

     ![](../assets/images/02_dataframe_joined.png)

 1. Scroll past the dataframe output to the bottom of the notebook.
 Hover the mouse just below the bottom of the cell output.
-Two options will appear: *+ Cell* and *+ Markdown*.
-Select **+ Cell** to add a new code cell to the notebook.
+Two options will appear: *+ Code* and *+ Markdown*.
+Select **+ Code** to add a new code cell to the notebook.

 1. In the blank code cell:
     - Enter the code below which writes the dataframe to a Delta table.

         ```python
-        df_marketinganalysis = df_salesreason.join(df_reasons, "SalesReasonID", "leftouter").drop("SalesReasonID")
-        df_marketinganalysis.show()
+        df_marketinganalysis.write.format("Delta").saveAsTable("MarketingAnalysis")
         ```

     - Select the **Play** button (Run cell) or press **CRTL + ENTER** with the cell in focus to run the code.